chapmanjacobd/journal/programming/linux/misconceptions.md

 Nested one subfolder (destination three/one/one):

     $ mv one three/one
-    $ cp -r one/ three/one && rm -rf one
+    $ cp -r one three/one && rm -rf one
     $ rsync -auh --remove-source-files one three/one

 Merged subfolder (destination three/one):